faer-rs/faer-rs.github.io/src/solve.md

 let svd = a.singular_values();
 ```

-## Computing the eigenvalue decomposition
+## computing the eigenvalue decomposition
 ```rust
 use faer::mat;
 use faer::prelude::*;